 Let’s start to deconstruct this out-of-body-angst phenomenon (mostly symptomatic of ‘civilization’?) by trying to embody the message at the beginning of this post: Dobbs writes: “Unlike monkeys, humans also use mirror neurons to directly imitate actions and understand their meanings. … Gallese and Rizzolatti found that when people listened to sentences describing actions, the same mirror neurons fired as would have had the subjects performed the actions themselves or witnessed them being performed.”

 Mirror neurons were discovered by the scientific community in the early nineties, but the implications of humans and other animals having special cells in our nervous systems that cause us to automatically imitate, at a pre-motor pre-cognitive level, the activities we witness in other beings, and especially the implications of using this covert imitation to “understand meaning”, have not, as of this writing, caught the attention of a wider public.
-Is this because our civilized object-ivity requires that ‘others’ be re-presented passively as cause-and-effect in-form-ation to a disconnected ‘self’, rather than be experienced intimately (and im-media-tely) as momentary and yet timeless meaning?
+Is this because our civilized object-ivity requires that ‘others’ be re-presented passively as cause-and-effect in-form-ation to a disconnected ‘self’, rather than be experienced intimately (and im-media-tely in the technological or even the linguistic sense) as momentary and yet timeless meaning?
 I think we can all agree this disconnect lies pretty close to the heart of our fear of death.

 But what if the ‘self’ is, in my body, nothing but a piece of word-behaviour I use to complete the sentence structure that holds together my immediate or longer-term object-ives?
 (The idea that sexual selection can be viewed as a kind of evolutionary language that ‘defines’ species — i.e. biological ‘conceptions’ — is explored here: https://www.extremophilechoice.com/2019/12/08/the-real-language-of-nature/ ) Can my subjective ‘reality’ manifest in any other way but as my body’s moment-to-moment behaviour?
 What if what I am calling ‘thoughts’ are really the explorative, manipulative or imitative moment-to-moment behaviours that are always covertly puddling away behind the words — in my body?
-What if all my overt behaviours are enactments of covert ‘rehearsals’, which are themselves reactions to and reflections of the overt behaviours I see, hear and feel in the ‘world beyond’ a skin-deep porous membrane?
-What if these strings of impulses in my body, birthing and dying and birthing again, perhaps with slight discrepancies that are always being tested for fitness within a vastly extended flow of interpersonal activity, are my moment-to-moment, and intimate, experience of ‘ever evolving’ humanity?
+What if all my ‘overt and intentional’ behaviours are enactments of covert ‘rehearsals’, which are themselves reactions to and reflections of the overt behaviours I see, hear and feel in the ‘world beyond’ a skin-deep porous membrane?
+What if these strings of impulses in my body, borning and dying and borning again — perhaps with slight discrepancies that are always being tested for fitness within a vastly extended flow of interpersonal activity — are just the moment-to-moment, and intimate, experiences of an ‘ever evolving’ humanity?

 Ever evolving?
 Well, let’s say ‘conditionally’ then.